R3al1ty1/Cars_Scrapper/README.md

 ## Graphical interface

 ### Required simple and pretty user interface, which includes queue input and result outout.
 Interface should be simple and intuitive

+## Notifications

+### Telegram integration for instant user notification about new announcements